Marquis4484/msampson-resume/README.md

 ## Purpose of this Project

-This website represents a lot of what I've learned while studying to become a software engineer.
+This website represents a lot of what I've learned while studying to become a Software Engineer.
 I wanted to create something that looks good while being fundamentally different from other websites.

 ### Thank you for viewing my Web Portfolio!